MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-messaging-data-analytics-content.md

 - [Azure Cache for Redis](/azure/well-architected/service-guides/azure-cache-redis/reliability) provides high-performance data caching to accelerate applications.
 In this solution, it provides in-memory caching of data often used by user-facing applications such as the companion app.

-- [Service Bus](/azure/well-architected/service-guides/service-bus/reliability) is a messaging service that ensures reliable and secure communication between distributed applications and services.
+- [Service Bus](/azure/well-architected/service-guides/service-bus/reliability) is a messaging service that ensures reliable communication, with enhanced security, between distributed applications and services.
 In this solution, it decouples vehicle connectivity from digital services and business integration.

 - [Microsoft Dynamics 365](/dynamics365) is a suite of intelligent business applications across sales, service, finance, and operations.
 In this solution, it provides a connected customer experience and seamless business processes, which ensures better dealership and OEM operations.

-- [Microsoft Dataverse](/power-apps/maker/data-platform/) securely stores and manages business applications data.
+- [Microsoft Dataverse](/power-apps/maker/data-platform/) stores and manages business applications data with enhanced security.
 In this architecture, it stores information about the customer and vehicle.

 ### Alternatives